akashdotm/DelegatorWithSpringDI/README.md

     spring-expression-4.3.9.RELEASE

-Clone & play around with the project, add spring boot and other plugins.
+Clone & play around with the project, add spring boot, akka framework to enable distributed computing and other plugins.